 One way to break it down is into three categories of vehicles most people choose to van life in.
 We’ll go over pros and cons of these as well as how much you can expect to spend:

 - Cargo vans and conversion vans

 - Euro style Vans – Sprinters, Promasters and Transit Vans

 - Classic vans – VW Vanagons, VW Bus, 70’s 80’s vans

-On top of that, we’ll do a quick overview other lifestyle vehicles people choose to live in and where to find more resources on these:
+On top of that, we’ll do a quick overview other lifestyle vehicles that aren’t specifically vans, but follow the same lifestyle where to find more resources on these:

 - Ultra-low budget vehicles – live in what you currently own

 Dodge B-series (Ram Vans), Ford Econoline, Chevy Express, Chevy Astro, GMC Savana

 |Inexpensive||Limited storage space|

 American cargo vans make great bang for your buck vehicles.
 These vans are based off of pickup trucks so they generally have big motors and heavy drivetrains.
 They can tow a decent amount and have a lot of aftermarket support.